 Statement on the setting of salaries and other remuneration to senior employees

-Norfund complies with the government guidelines laid down on 13 February 2015 with respect to the setting of salaries and other remuneration for senior employees.
-These are based on changes published in the white paper A diverse and value-creating ownership.
-The State’s guidelines for remuneration for senior executives in companies with state ownership (Meld.
-St. 27 (2013-1014)).
-The changes were adopted with effect from 30 April 2021 and form the basis for the preparation of the Board of Directors’ statement for 2022.
+Norfund complies with the government guidelines laid down on 13 February 2015 wih respect to the setting of salaries and other remuneration for senior employees.
+These are based on changes published in the white paper A diverse and value-creating ownership St. meld.
+27 (2013-1024).

-The remuneration system is designed to attract and retain competent personnel.
+The salary system is designed to attract and retain competent personnel.
 In setting salaries, emphasis is placed on the individual’s contribution to fulfilling Norfund’s mandate.

 Norfund wishes to promote moderation in executive salaries.
-The aim in setting salaries is that senior Norfund employees should have pay conditions that are competitive, but not at the top end of the scale, to ensure that Norfund secures and retains sufficient expertise in the Fund.
+The aim in setting salaries is that senior Norfund employees should have pay conditions that are competitive, but not at the top end of the scale.

-Norfund considers that other government funds such as the National Insurance Scheme Fund, Export Credit Norway and Investinor form a relevant benchmark.
+Norfund considers that a relevant benchline is other government funds such as the National Insurance Scheme Fund, Export Credit Norway and Investinor.

 |Wages, salaries and other payroll expenses||Norfund|

 |Wages and salaries||91 451||82 055|

 |Total wages, salaries and other payroll expenses||135 273||114 046|